benperove/remove-orphaned-dvs/README.md

 5. Paste the extension key (from step 1) without quotation marks and click Invoke Method (If successful, you'll notice "Method Invocation Result: void" appear on the window in bold letters.)
 Close MOB windows.
 If the DVS was previously removed, you're done!
 Otherwise, proceed to step 6.

-6. Proceed with "Configure & Run Python Script on Host" section
+6. Proceed with "Configure & Run Script on Host" section

-## Configure & Run Python Script on Host
+## Configure & Run Script on Host

 1. [Download python script](https://raw.github.com/benperove/remove-orphaned-dvs/master/remove-orphaned-dvs.py)